patteg21/pigeon-evals/README.md

 3. **Embedding Generation** - Creates vector representations using OpenAI embeddings
 4. **Dimensionality Reduction** - Supports PCA for reducing embedding dimensions (configurable output dimensions).
 Ideally would add in alternatives for the future such as [UMAP](https://umap-learn.readthedocs.io/en/latest/) as well as several other methods.
 5. **Storage** - Saves processed data to both text (SQLite) and vector (Pinecone) stores
+6. **Report Generation** - Can run Human Eval, LLM Eval, and MCP Agent Eval pipelines dynamically based on runs or seperate from runs entirely.
+Currently works for my local mcp too!

 ### Key Features
 - **Fully modular design** - Add/remove/swap any processing component